sohankshirsagar/lsproxy/README.md

 ## <a name="what-is-lsproxy">What is lsproxy?</a>

-`lsproxy` is a container and an API that helps navigate and analyze code across large projects.
-It runs Language Servers and ast-grep to map relationships between code files - which can be used to help AI assistants navigate code or build custom code RAG systems.
+`lsproxy` is a container with an API that helps navigate and analyze code across large projects.
+It runs (Language Servers)[https://microsoft.github.io/language-server-protocol/] and (ast-grep)[https://github.com/ast-grep/ast-grep] to map relationships between code files - which can be used to help AI assistants navigate code or build custom code RAG systems.

 ## Key Features